Indianapolis Anesthesia Error Attorneys

 Most surgeries require the patient to be sedated.
 The health care provider charged with the task of sedating the patient is typically an anesthesiologist or nurse anesthetist.
 Carelessness in the administration of anesthesia can have catastrophic results for the patient.

-At Garau Germano, P.C., we represent patients who have been injured due to anesthesia errors.
-Our attorneys strive to win maximum compensation on behalf of these individuals.
+At Garau Germano, P.C., we represent patients who have been injured due to anesthesia errors or due to the negligent actions of an anesthesiologist.
+Our Indianapolis medical malpractice attorneys strive to win maximum compensation on behalf of these individuals.

 Examples of some of the anesthesiology malpractice cases handled by the lawyers at Garau Germano, P.C., include: